go-go-golems/go-go-labs/cmd/apps/catter/README.md

 - Stop after processing a total of 5MB of content
 - Only include .go and .js files
 - Exclude .tmp and .log files
+- Print detailed statistics, including token counts per file and directory
+- Only process files with names starting with "main"
+- Exclude the "vendor" and "node_modules" directories
+- Respect .gitignore rules
 - Print the content of each file to stdout
-- Print detailed statistics, including token counts per file and directory, to stderr

 ## Output